Garluche

 Garluche is a French liqueur and apéritif.

 Etymology

 Garluche is named after the similarly coloured French endemic variety of sandstone that has long served as a construction material.
 That name in turn derives from the Gascon garluisha, derived from pre-Latin root kar / gar.
 Its literal meaning is "the wrong stone."

 Alcohol

 Garluche is made of white wine, rum and bitter orange peel.
+Sometimes the white wine can be replaced with champagne or cremant from Bordeaux.